silinternational/serverless-mfa-api-go/README.md

 to the WebAuthn library and fit the structures it was expecting without causing any conflicts, etc.

 ### Required Headers
-1. `x-mfa-key` - The API Key
+1. `x-mfa-apikey` - The API Key
-2. `x-mfa-secret` - The API Key Secret
+2. `x-mfa-apisecret` - The API Key Secret
 3. `x-mfa-RPDisplayName` - The Relay Party Display Name, ex: `ACME Inc.`
 4. `x-mfa-RPID` - The Relay Party ID, ex: `domain.com` (should only be the top level domain, no subdomain, protocol, or path)